 Eric the Bowel and Bladder Charity define Encopresis as:

 ‘The passage of a normal poo in an inappropriate place’ – for example a child who chooses to do their poo behind the sofa.
 It is not associated with constipation.
-Primary Encopresis is a name given to children never potty trained, Secondary Encopresis can be diagnosed following a trauma or constipation, soiling is an overall term for both.
+Primary Encopresis is a name given to children never potty trained, Secondary Encopresis can be diagnosed following a trauma or constipation, hence, soiling is an overall term for both.

 What goes wrong in the body when we soil

 When children become severely constipated, often from withholding their stool, the walls of the rectum stretch.
-The ability of the external anal sphincter muscles to contract and keep stool in the rectum is overcome by the stretch of the enlarged rectum and stool then leaks out without the child knowing.
+The ability of the external anal sphincter muscles to contract and keep the stool in the rectum is overcome by the stretch of the enlarged rectum and stool then leaks out without the child knowing.

 What can help:

 1. This has to be a multi-faceted approach which includes your pediatrician or GP/school nurse.
 If your child is constipated then you will need to have a healthy diet, drink lots of water, exercise in combination with the medication that will make the stools softer.
 I know many parents stop this intermittently but it is important to take it regularly.

 2. Going to the toilet at a regular time helps too.